Nukesor/Arrrsync/README.md

 `command` is an ssh functionality which allows us to pipe the ssh command directly to another program, without opening a shell.

-Let's take a closer look at the command: `/usr/bin/arrrsync-server -ro /srv/files/`
+Let's take a closer look at the command: `/usr/bin/arrrsync-server -r -w /srv/files/`

 `arrrsync-server` This is the program that interprets all incoming commands and only executes those, that are allowed.
 `/srv/files/` specifies the directory the user is allowed to see.
 He will be able to explore everything beneath it, but he can't escape it.
-`-ro` A normal read-only/write-only flag.
-By default there is read and write allowed.
+`-rw` A normal read/write flag.
+By default there is only directory exploration allowed.

 ## The client